 We implemented a Temporary Opportunities (TOPS) website that advertises detail assignment opportunities open to all employees.
 In addition, all employees have an opportunity to work with their management to develop individual development plans to ensure they are taking training and exploring development opportunities that exist with the current position and promotional opportunities.
 In FY 22 we implemented a Career Connecter application that allows employees to indicate areas of interest, as well as a Mentoring program that allows employees to find mentors in areas that they desire to improve.
+In FY2024, the OIG developed the Leadership Engagement, Advancement, Development, and Succession (LEADS) program to annually review potential future leaders and held the first cohort of approximately 20 participants.

-2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/ approval to participate.
+2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/approval to participate.

-Coman Davidonment Total Participants PWD PWTD
+Correct Development Total Participants PWD PWTD

 Career Development Opportunities Applicants (#) Selectees (#) Applicants (%) Selectees (%) Applicants (%) Selectees (%)

-Internship Programs 0

 Fellowship Programs 0

 Mentoring Programs 0

 Coaching Programs 0

 Training Programs 0

+Internship Programs 0

-Detail Programs 115 36 11 2 2 0
+Detail Programs 57 20 3 1 2 0

-Other Career Development Programs 39 57 2 1 1 1
+Other Career Development Programs 46 42 2 1 2 1